Shipping from the UK to Australia

 You should always allow plenty of time when you are importing goods into a country – especially if it is the other side of the world from its place of origin.
 According to Ship It, shipping from the UK to Australia is roughly 40 days (give or take a few days), depending on the port destination.
 Please note that a shipment to Adelaide compared to Sydney may be the difference of a few days.
 Courier services for small parcels can take around three days.

 The cost of shipping your goods may vary depending on what the goods include, whether your loads are FCL or LCL, and how fast you would like the goods to be delivered.
-Based from research, current day shipping container prices are generally around £1,140 for a 20ft container, and £1,186 for a 40ft container.
+Based on research, current-day shipping container prices are generally around £1,140 for a 20ft container and £1,186 for a 40ft container.
 (These rates are based on research and are not representative of each company).